RasaHQ/helm-charts/charts/rasa-bot/README.md

 In the example above we assumed that the `rasa-x-rabbit` secret already exists in the cluster and contains the `rabbitmq-password` key.

-In addition to Rasa Bot configuration, you have to update Rasa X/Enterprise configuration as well, please visit [the docs](https://link-to-the-docs) to learn more.
+If you're using the rasa-x-helm chart to deploy Rasa X/Enterprise you might have to update your values.yaml file, please visit [the docs](https://link-to-the-docs) to learn more.

 ## Examples of usage